Zequez/logseq-vault/pages/Emotional Body.md

 - The heart.
 - The one that feels.
-- The one that knows we are one
+- The one that knows we are one.
-- The one that navigates
+- The one that navigates.